 • Free to download and easy to use.

-• Supports popular chains such as Bitcoin, Ethereum, BNB Smart Chain and Polygon.
+• Supports popular chains such as Bitcoin, Ethereum, BNB Smart Chain, and Polygon.

 Cons

-• No advanced trading tools.
+• Lacks advanced trading tools.

 Visit Best Wallet